human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 Collectivism mystically views society as the moral agent.
 It views an individual as provisional, or illusory, or as a mere cell in the larger "whole" of society.
 The individual has no will, no rights.
 The life, motility, and possessions loosely associated with him belong to the state.

 The Vatican has operated by Satanic power through the nobility of Europe, communism in Russia and China, fascism in Germany, Italy, and Japan, and Islam in the Middle East.
 This amounts to a billion murdered in cold blood over two millennia.
-Not to mention the destruction by civilizations before Christ.
+Not to mention the murders by civilizations from the East and from before Christ.

 ##### objection